billkarsh/SpikeGLX/Markdown/UserManual.md

 You really should run the sample rate calibration procedure at least once to have a reasonable idea of the actual sample rates of your specific hardware.
-In our experience, the actual rate of an imec probe may be 30,000.10 Hz, whereas the advertized rate is 30 kHz.
+In our experience, the actual rate of an imec stream may be 30,000.10 Hz, whereas the advertised rate is 30 kHz.
 That's a difference of 360 samples or 12 msec of cumulative error per hour that is correctible by doing this calibration.